Abhayrajdunerya/NucleusTeq/projects/capstone-projects/_2_Interactive_Quiz_Game_With_Backend/README.md

-# Interactive Quiz Game with API Integration
+# Interactive Quiz Game

-A quiz game where users can answer questions fetched from an external API.
+A quiz game where users can answer questions fetched from an API.
 The game will display questions one by one, allow users to select answers, and provide feedback on their performance.